Research Technical Report FRITS-TR-2026-03 Updated 11 August 2026 tool useroutingMistralproduction LLM systems

 4. Validation

-Before making forced calling the production default, we ran a controlled comparison: five representative prompts (greeting, trivial arithmetic, a knowledge-base-dependent question, a current-events question, an image request), each under the incumbent tool_choice: "auto" configuration and the forced two-stage design, two runs each — small by benchmark standards [6], designed as a go/no-go gate on five pre-registered criteria.
-All five passed:
+Before making forced calling the default we ran a controlled comparison.
+Five representative prompts — greeting, trivial arithmetic, a knowledge-base question, a current-events question, an image request — each under the incumbent auto configuration and the forced two-stage design, two runs each.
+Small by benchmark standards [6], and built as a go/no-go gate on five pre-registered criteria.
+All five passed.

 CriterionResult

-Pre-tool prose hallucinationEliminated: 0/10 forced-mode sessions (the failure reproduced in auto mode)
+Pre-tool prose hallucinationEliminated: 0/10 forced-mode sessions (reproduced in auto mode)

-Tool selection accuracy5/5; the forced design chose knowledge-base grounding more often, and one answer improved as a result
+Tool selection accuracy5/5; forced routing chose knowledge-base grounding more often, and one answer improved as a result

 Answer correctnessEqual or better on every prompt

-One result we did not predict: image requests completed 24% faster (10.4 s vs 13.6 s end-to-end).
-Under forced routing, generation halts immediately after the routing call is emitted; in auto mode the model habitually produced post-decision filler tokens that added latency to every tool-bound request.
-Forcing the call did not just remove a failure mode — it removed a systematic waste we had not noticed we were paying for.
+One result we did not predict: image requests finished 24% faster, 10.4 s against 13.6 s.
+Under forced routing, generation halts the moment the routing call is emitted; in auto mode the model habitually produced post-decision filler tokens that taxed every tool-bound request.
+Forcing the call removed a waste we had not noticed we were paying.

 5. Costs and limitations